 Read-only tools answer most wallet questions without creating transfer payloads or exposing any signing surface:

-• “What would the gas fee be for this transfer?” — get_fee_quote
+- “What would the gas fee be for this transfer?” —

 A safe rollout pattern:

-3. Add sign when you are ready to manage a local OWS wallet
+sign when you are ready to sign transactions through MPC

 Each step is a deliberate expansion, not an accident.